The Irish government plans to close the Irish Embassy in the Vatican in an effort to save money.

 The Embassy in Tehran and a representative office in East-Timor would also close under the cost saving mechanism.

-An RTÉ News report by Joe Little broadcast on 3 November 2011.
+An RTÉ News report broadcast on 3 November 2011.
+The reporter is Joe Little.
 The report was introduced by Bryan Dobson.

 This report includes footage from the 1932 Eucharistic Congress held in Ireland. (c) Paramount Film.